Is Santa at Risk for Back Pain?

 Long sitting followed by heavy lifting

 Truck drivers are often at risk for back pain one of the reason is due to the long sitting.
-They are even more at risk for a lower back injury if they go for long sitting to lifting activities.
-The intervertebral discs are more at risk for injury at this time.
+The intervertebral discs are at even more risk of injury if long sitting is followed by lifting activities.

-Santa must sit for long hours.
-He has to make his list and even has to check it twice to see see who naughty or nice.
-Along with long hours sitting in a sleigh.
-Thankfully Santa needs to get up out of his sleigh frequently to go down another chimney.
 I often recommend people get out of their chairs at least every 20 minutes and do something active for at least one minute .
-Our body is meant to move.
+Remember, our body is meant to move.

 Stress is another risk factor for back pain.
 Santa likely gets very stressed with his job.
 He has billions of letters to read and he has to watch over every child making sure they are naughty or nice.
 The naughty kids must make him want to pull his hair out (I wonder if that is why he wears that hat all the time).
 For most of the year his job must be pretty thankless.
 As Christmas Eve gets closer he has to make sure everything is perfect.
 In addition, he has a deadline that can’t be extended.
 He has to get presents to all the boys and girls before they wake up.
 If he doesn’t they won’t be very happy.
 He should try mindfulness meditation to help with his stress.